mclear-teaching-projects/phil871-kant-survey/content/notes/metaphysical-deduction.md

   <div></div>

 ---------.
 2006.
 "Kant on a Priori Concepts: The Metaphysical Deduction of the Categories."
-In, edited by Paul Guyer, 129--68.
+In *The Cambridge Companion to Kant and Modern Philosophy*, edited by Paul Guyer, 129--68.

 </div>